 na_removal = "pairwise",

-#> variable variable_label mean sd min max nobs
+#> variable variable_label mean median sd min max nobs